lvzxr/apb-reloaded/README.md

 # Command Changes (If using localization)

 - /exit -> /rq
-- /abandonmission -> /a (Will be made redundant after MM update)
+- /dance variants -> /urban /michael /techno etc.
-- /dance variants without the word dance -> /urban /michael /techno etc.
+- /strikeapose1/2 -> /pose1 /pose2
 - /groupinvitemodedefault -> /gimd (When not in a group type, "/gimd true" to allow all members of group to be able to invite everytime)

 # Graphics